georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 Then we set a server endpoint at `/init`, which will listen to POST requests from the frontend, thus `app.post("init", runAuth)` in Express syntax.
 POST requests to `http://localhost:3333/init` will trigger the `runAuth()` function in our server.
 That function takes a request `req`, a response `res`, and a `next` argument that we won't be using.

-Our `runAuth` function expects POST requests with a json body with shape:
+Our `runAuth` function expects POST requests with a json body with the following field:

 ```json
 {